 The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (for example, will be paid for by Aetna) for a particular member.
 The member's benefit plan determines coverage.
 Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid members.

-During crown preparation, when there is insufficient remaining coronal structure to retain a crown, a crown buildup may be necessary.
+During crown or veneer preparation, when there is insufficient remaining coronal structure to retain a crown or veneer, a crown buildup may be necessary.
 If the tooth has been endodontically treated, it may also require a post.

 A restoration that is built to occlusion with functioning anatomy and interproximal contacts is not considered a core build up.
 Core buildups are not benefitted when submitted with inlays or onlays.